reorproject/reor/README.md

 ### Getting Started
-1. Download from [reorproject.org](https://reorproject.org).
+1. Download from [reorproject.org](https://reorproject.org) or [releases](https://github.com/reorproject/reor/releases).
 Mac, Linux & Windows are all supported.
 2. Install like a normal App.